Santa21322/personal-Todo-List/README.md

 - ✅ **Add, update, and delete tasks** with ease.
 - 🕑 **Mark tasks as completed** to stay on track.
 - 🔍 **Organize tasks by priority or due date.**
-- 💾 Persistent data storage using local storage or a backend (optional).
+- 💾 Persistent data storage using local storage.
 - 📱 **Responsive design** for mobile and desktop users.

 ---